ibbles/LearningUnreal/Blueprint Interface.md

 There is no implementation of the function in the Blueprint Interface, only its name, inputs, and outputs.
 A Blueprint Interface cannot contain anything else.

 # Implementing a Blueprint Interface

 To add an interface to [[Blueprint Class]], do [[Blueprint Actor Editor]] > Tool Bar > Class Settings > Details panel > Interfaces > Add.
 Functions contained in the added Interfaces are listed in the [[Blueprint Class|Blueprint Class']] My Blueprint panel, under Interfaces.
 To implement an interface function, right-click the interface function in My Blueprint > Interfaces and select Implement Function.
 This will create a [[Blueprint Events|Blueprint Event]] node in the Blueprint's [[Event Graph]].
-The Event node will have a map/arrow/gear icon.
+The event node will have a map+arrow+gear icon.
 The new event node will be executed then the interface function is called on an instance of this [[Blueprint Class]].
 That is, when the corresponding message is received at the instance.